Marjorie Taylor Greene says Nancy Pelosi leads ‘gazpacho police,’ causing collective spit take

 U.S. Capitol Police rejects GOP congressman’s claim that check of his open office is illegal investigation

-The latest Greene incident was sparked after Nehls claimed in a Twitter thread on Tuesday that “Capitol Police entered my office without my knowledge and photographed confidential legislative products” in November, taking photographs of a whiteboard.
+The latest Greene incident was sparked after Nehls claimed in a Twitter thread on Tuesday that “Capitol Police entered my office without my knowledge and photographed confidential legislative products” in Novemberand that they took photographs of a whiteboard.
 He later told Fox News that he was being “targeted” and accused Pelosi of “weaponizing” the Capitol Police to silence him.

 Capitol Police Chief Tom Manger responded in a statement on Tuesday that an officer had conducted a security check of an office after a door was left “wide open.”